Who We Are

 Hotel Reservation Deadline:

 October 14, 2022, on or before 4 p.m.
 ET

 The Renaissance Orlando Airport Hotel is located at 5445 Forbes Place, Orlando, FL 32812-9010, (407) 240-1000; approximately one mile from the Orlando International Airport (MCO).

-A block of rooms is being held at a group rate of $169 for single/double occupancy (first-come, first-served basis), which includes complimentary airport shuttle service, one complimentary breakfast voucher per room night and complimentary Internet in guest rooms.
+A block of rooms is being held at a group rate of $169 for single/double occupancy (first-come, first-served basis), which includes complimentary airport shuttle service and complimentary Internet in guest rooms.
 There is complimentary Wi-Fi in the meeting rooms.